nighthawk24/darkfi/bin/explorer/README.md

 In addition, testnet and mainnet configurations are currently using development servers for the site and work is ongoing for production-like setups.

+## Quick Start Guide

+The DarkFi Explorer provides a visual interface to explore blockchains on DarkFi networks.
+Follow the steps below to launch explorer environments for your desired Darkfi blockchain network.

-## Prerequisites
+### Prerequisites
 Before you begin, ensure you have the following installed and configured:
-- **Rust 1.86 or later**: For building and running the explorer daemon (`explorerd`).
+- **Rust 1.86 or later**: Required for building components written in Rust (like `darkfid`, `minerd`, `explorerd`)
-- **Make**: To start and stop explorer environments using make
-- **Python 3.12**: Required for running the Explorer Site (`site`).
+- **Python 3.12**: Required for building and running the Explorer Site (`site`).
-- **Darkfi Project Dependencies**: Dependencies required to compile the Darkfi code.
-For more details, see [Darkfi Build Dependencies](../../README.md#build).
+- **Darkfi Project Dependencies**: System dependencies required to compile Darkfi code.
+For details, see [Darkfi Build Dependencies](../../README.md#build).

+**About Darkfid and Minerd**:
 - **Darkfid**: Required for running DarkFi blockchain nodes on respective networks.
-The make commands build the binary from source code in `../darkfid` (if not already built in project root) and apply the appropriate network configuration.
 - **Minerd**: Needed for setups where Darkfid is configured with a miner JSON-RPC endpoint, but the configured miner is not running on the desired network.

+When using the provided `make` commands used in the [Quick Start Guide](#quick-start-guide):
-The make commands build the binary from source code in `../minerd` (if not already built in project root) and apply the appropriate network configuration.
+- The commands automatically build Darkfid and Minerd from source code expected at `../darkfid` and `../minerd` (relative to this directory)

-## Quick Start Guide

-Run the following to get explorer environments running, including explorer nodes and site to view blocks on the respective Darkfid configured networks.
-These commands will automatically install dependencies, configure your environment, and start all necessary components.
+- Additionally, the explorer daemon (`explorerd`) and site are built from the local `./explorerd` and `./site` directories
+- All components must be configured with appropriate network settings for the respective DarkFi blockchain network

+For manual execution:
+- Manual building and configuration of Darkfid, Minerd, the explorer daemon, and the Explorer Site is required
+- All components must be configured with compatible network settings
+- Respective documentation should be consulted when running manually

 ### Start Localnet Explorer Environment